 Protecting yourself in the relationship

 When things are going good, it seems ridiculous to make plans for a financial escape.
-But it’s better to be prepared then to be left stranded and stressed.
+But it’s better to be prepared than to be left stranded and stressed.
 When you enter a relationship with someone, your lives become entwined and you take on a share of their responsibilities and therefore, a share of their debt.
 You also enter into new debt with your partner.
-Maybe you buy a house together, go on a holiday and have kids.
-You come to reply on your partner and plan your future around having their emotional, physical and financial support.
-So when that support network is gone you need to be able to survive on your own.
+Maybe you buy a house together, go on holiday or have kids.
+You come to rely on your partner and plan your future around having their emotional, physical and financial support.
+So if that support network should go, you need to be able to survive on your own.

 Keep track of things